ryusukefuda/jmountainRepo/README.md

 </p>

 <h5>
-If you use my picture,please use it for completely free :D <br />
+If you want to use my pictures,please use it for completely free :D <br />
 ↓↓↓↓<br />
 jmountainRepo / img / <a href="https://github.com/ryusukefuda/jmountainRepo/tree/master/img/mountains">mountains</a>